- Solar panels can cut your bills and dependence on the grid

 Solar panels are fiercely independent, meaning they don’t need checking on 24/7.

-To get the most out of your panels, you need to keep them clean and unobstructed.
-However, since these smooth-surfaced panels are installed at an angle, you’ll find that most dirt and debris will just slide right off.
-Regular rainfall also helps to keep things squeaky clean.
+You still need to keep them clean and unobstructed however.
+Most dirt and debris will just slide right off, and regular rainfall also helps to keep things squeaky clean.

 The vast majority of solar panels come with a 25-year warranty, and will be operational for upwards of 40 years – so they’re with you for the long haul.